cx-language/cx/docs/book/introduction.md

   auto-formatting, linting, etc.
 - Single-parameter constructors are not implicit by default.
 - Only one initialization syntax instead of [three](https://en.cppreference.com/w/cpp/language/initialization).
 - The `static` keyword is not overloaded with 3 different meanings.
-Delta uses it only for non-instance members.
+C* uses it only for non-instance members.
 - No built-in preprocessor, at least not in the same form as C and C++.
-Delta only has the conditional compilation directive `#ifdef` and its friends, which can be configured only from the command-line, not from source code as can be done in C and C++ with `#define`.
-Although there is no preprocessor, Delta may get macros in some form if it turns out the language needs them.
+C* only has the conditional compilation directive `#ifdef` and its friends, which can be configured only from the command-line, not from source code as can be done in C and C++ with `#define`.
+Although there is no preprocessor, C* may get macros in some form if it turns out the language needs them.

 Semantics are more in line with usual programmer expectations: